-Step 1: Distribute the song and have students read it silently and then in pairs or small groups.
+Step 1: Distribute the song lyrics and have students read it silently.
+Have students read the poem aloud in pairs or small groups.
 Pick at least two volunteers to read the song to the entire class.

 Step 2: Students will now review the poetic terms and definitions in their notebooks.
 This may be done individually or in groups.

-Step 3: Students will create a replica of Reproducible 1 (from lesson #2 of this unit) in their notebooks and list what they learned about the song's narrator/character in the left hand column and the evidence from the poem that supports those statements in the right hand column.
+Step 3: Students will create a replica of "Ode to Pablo's Tennis Shoes" Reproducible (PDF) (from the What Are the Elements of Poetry? lesson of this unit) in their notebooks.
+They should list what they learned about the song's narrator/character in the left-hand column and the evidence from the song lyrics that supports those statements in the right-hand column.

-- Students will now be assigned to write an "Ode" about something that they are grateful for.
+- Assign students to write an "Ode" about something that they are grateful for.
 They will need to demonstrate an understanding of form, mood and figurative language by incorporating these various elements into their own poem.
-I give points based on state standards for oral-language and speaking skills, as well as use of poetic elements.
+Give points based on state standards for oral-language and speaking skills, as well as use of poetic elements.

-By discussion and walking around the teacher will determine if students can find and create the poetry element of figurative language.
+By discussion and walking around, determine if students can find and create the poetry element of figurative language.